all-in-one-of/apertus_project/Concept_CyclesLight.md

 The Hardware Components are mostly Bluetooth Module, Battery and LED Stripes.

-Material cost would be low. mostly the tooling will cost a lot.
+Material cost would be low. mostly the tooling cost is the expensiv part.